 - Please stay at least six feet apart from others as normal practice.

 - Eliminate nonessential physical touch (for example, replace handshakes and hugs with elbow bumps)

-- Remember the 615 Rule - anytime you are less than six feet from someone for 15 minutes or more whether you are wearing a mask or not, you are now a close contact of that individual and will be quarantined should she/he test positive in the next 48 hours.
-That is a 14 day choice.
+- Remember the 615 Rule - anytime you are less than six feet from someone for 15 cumulative minutes or more in a 24 hour period whether you are wearing a mask or not, you are now a close contact of that individual and will be quarantined should she/he test positive in the next 48 hours.
+That is a 10 day choice.
 Be very wise about how close you are to others and for how long.